 8x8 offers a basic IVR with easy to create menus, and self service options.
 These are menus are quick and easy to edit, so supervisors can make adjustments on the fly.
 They also offer a more powerful IVR, that can pull data from multiple sources and support speech applications.

 8x8 offers many different levels of pricing, but only a handful of the more advanced options offer IVR as a feature.
-For their small business plan, they offer 2 plans with IVR included:
+For their small business plan, they offer X Series X6 with IVR included:

 Though somewhat costly, if you only need a few users, these plans offer many features for that price, including unlimited calling within 47 countries and bundled calling minutes.